GoogleCloudPlatform/dataflux-pytorch/demo/lightning/checkpoint/ray/README.md

 ```

 ## Results
 The job should finish within a couple minutes and you can follow the job log by clicking into the job detail from the Ray dashboard.
+Time to save each distributed checkpoint will be printed out to logs and can be viewed on job completion.